 The campus lockdown drill will focus on the HIDE technique.
-In the event of an Active Shooter or Gunman on campus, University Police will activate a campus wide lockdown until the situation is secure.
+In the event of an Active Shooter on campus, University Police will activate a campus wide lockdown until the situation is secure.
 A "lockdown" is a temporary technique utilized to limit human exposure to an apparent life-threatening, hostile or hazardous situation or threat.

 It is important to identify Lockdown Rooms in advance so that you can move to room in an emergency.
 During an incident, turn off lights, close blinds, and silence cell phones until University Police informs you it is safe to exit your location.
 Students in residence halls should remain in their rooms with the door locked until the all clear is issued.

 In general, how you respond to an active shooter will be dictated by the specific circumstances of the encounter.
 If you are near an area where a shooting or shooter is identified, take whatever actions necessary to protect yourself.
 Situational Awareness is key - if the shooter is in your area get away from them.
 Use any means necessary to get out or away from the incident.